-A center-based program that is focused on providing high quality services to children, ages 3 - 4 years of age in partnership with local state pre-school programs.
+A center-based program that is focused on providing high quality services to children, ages 3 - 4 in partnership with local state pre-school programs.
 Some of these partnerships offer services that are designed to meet the needs of working families and/or going to school.